MetPX/sarracenia/doc/Dev.rst

 one considers affecting master.
-Once the branch development is complete, or a unit of work-in-progress is felt to be worth merging to master, one must summarize the changes from the branch for the debian change log, update the UPGRADING file if necessary, and then issue a change request on github.
+Once the branch development is complete, or a unit of work-in-progress is felt to be worth merging to master, one must summarize the changes from the branch for the debian change log, request on github.

 ::